fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/sdk.md

 - [Python][python]

-Aperture SDK allows you to manually wrap any function call or code snippet inside the Service code as a Feature Control Point.
-Every invocation of the Feature is a Flow from the perspective of Aperture.
+Aperture SDK allows you to manually wrap any function call or code snippet inside the service code as a feature control point.
+Every invocation of the feature is a flow from the perspective of Aperture.

-Middleware for popular frameworks is also provided, enabling simple configuration of traffic Control Points within your service.
+Middleware for popular frameworks is also provided, enabling simple configuration of traffic control points within your service.

 <DocCardList />